Period 3 element

 A period 3 element is one of the chemical elements in the third row (or period) of the periodic table of the chemical elements.
-The periodic table is laid out in rows to illustrate recurring (periodic) trends in the chemical behaviour of the elements as their atomic number increases: a new row is begun when the periodic table skips a row and a chemical behaviour begins to repeat, meaning that elements with similar behaviour fall into the same vertical columns.
+The periodic table is laid out in rows to illustrate recurring (periodic) trends in the chemical behavior of the elements as their atomic number increases: a new row is begun when chemical behavior begins to repeat, meaning that elements with similar behavior fall into the same vertical columns.
 The third period contains eight elements: sodium, magnesium, aluminium, silicon, phosphorus, sulfur, chlorine and argon.
 The first two, sodium and magnesium, are members of the s-block of the periodic table, while the others are members of the p-block.
 All of the period 3 elements occur in nature and have at least one stable isotope.

 Atomic structure

 In a quantum mechanical description of atomic structure, this period corresponds to the buildup of electrons in the third (n = 3) shell, more specifically filling its 3s and 3p subshells.
 There is a 3d subshell, but—in compliance with the Aufbau principle—it is not filled until period 4.
 This makes all eight elements analogs of the period 2 elements in the same exact sequence.
 The octet rule generally applies to period 3 in the same way as to period 2 elements, because the 3d subshell is normally non-acting.